Color Scheme - 2025 -

 But what does it truly mean to have "mastered" color?
 At what level can one claim this mastery?
 Is it when you pass the top-tier color certification—in other words, when you have memorized the breadth of color theory?
 Or is it the moment you secure a position at a design firm?

-Definitions may vary, and rightly so, but personally, I believe we can only claim to have "mastered" color when one's application brings a screen or composition to life.
+I believe we can only claim to have "mastered" color when one's application brings a screen or composition to life.
 In that respect, simply achieving the top-tier color certification is insufficient for true mastery.

 In the field of design, I am keenly aware that qualifications—the knowledge required to attain them—and the actual demands of the job are fundamentally different.